Flavorful, versatile, and super easy to make. This crockpot chili mac is going to be a surefire hit with everyone in the family.

-While this recipe calls for using your crockpot, since it is meant to be slow cooked, you can totally cook it on the stovetop in a pot or use your Instant Pot if you want to whip it up quickly.
+While this recipe calls for using your crockpot, since it is meant to be slow-cooked, you can cook it on the stovetop in a pot or use your Instant Pot to whip it up quickly.

 Just remember that the cooking times for each of these methods will be different.

 Your leftover crockpot chili mac is freezer friendly.
 All you need to do is transfer the leftovers to an airtight, preferably freezer-safe container and pop it in.

 You can also refrigerate the leftovers.
 Just remember to consume them within 2-3 days, and reheat them in the microwave to preserve the structure and texture of the pasta.